Osteogenesis Imperfecta

 View Patient Education

-Osteogenesis imperfecta is a hereditary collagen disorder causing diffuse abnormal fragility of bone and is sometimes accompanied by sensorineural hearing loss, blue sclerae, dentinogenesis imperfecta, and joint hypermobility.
-Diagnosis is usually clinical.
-Treatment includes growth hormone for some types, bisphosphonates, and denosumab.
+Osteogenesis imperfecta is a hereditary collagen disorder causing diffuse, abnormal fragility of bone and skeletal deformities.
+It is sometimes accompanied by sensorineural hearing loss, blue sclerae, dentinogenesis imperfecta, and joint hypermobility.
+Diagnosis is based on clinical manifestations and genetic testing.
+Treatment includes growth hormone for some types, bisphosphonates, and sometimes denosumab or teriparatide.

-There are 4 main types of osteogenesis imperfecta (1):
+There are 5 clinical types of osteogenesis imperfecta (1–3):

-Their mode of inheritance is usually autosomal dominant.
-Ninety percent of people who have one of these main types have mutations in the genes encoding the pro-alpha chains of type I procollagen (a structural component of bones, ligaments, and tendons), COL1A1 or COL1A2.
+Their mode of inheritance is usually autosomal dominant, but types II, III, and IV have forms that are autosomal recessive.
+More than 85% of people who have one of these clinical types have mutations in the genes encoding the pro-alpha chains of type I procollagen (a structural component of bones, ligaments, and tendons): COL1A1 or COL1A2 (3).

-There are a number of other, rarer types (types V to XXI), which are caused by mutations in different genes.
+There are a number of other, rarer types, which are caused by mutations in different genes.

 Symptoms and Signs of Osteogenesis Imperfecta

-Hearing loss is present in 50 to 65% of all patients with osteogenesis imperfecta and may occur in any of the 4 main types.
+Hearing loss affects up to 70% of all patients with osteogenesis imperfecta and may occur in any of the 5 clinical types.

-Type I is the mildest.
+Type I (nondeforming with persistently blue sclera) is the mildest.
 Symptoms and signs in some patients are limited to blue sclerae (due to a deficiency in connective tissue allowing the underlying vessels to show through) and musculoskeletal pain due to joint hypermobility.
 Recurrent fractures in childhood are possible.

 Osteogenesis Imperfecta (Blue Sclerae)